Ma-Marcinowski/Verificational-Model/README.md

      * Images are grayscaled instead of binarized;

-     * To minimize overfitting and perturbations (due to the noise present in the case of some IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);
+     * To minimize overfitting and perturbations (due to the noise present in some cases of IAM images), instead of thresholding to zero, slight noise is added to all images (both CVL and IAM);

+     * Due to the originally present noise, thresholding of empty patches by mean pixel value proves ineffective, therefore another rough method is applied.
+Image patches which are most probably not empty (based on the usual methods of handwriting, i.e. from left to right and from top to bottom), are hence accepted based on their indexes.

 ### 1.6.
 Preprocessing v0.6 (CVL and IAM database, ??? images)